robey/d16bunny/README.md

   0x0061, 0x0074)
 - packed strings (one byte per character, big-endian), in double quotes prefixed by by "p": p"fat" (0x6661, 0x7400)
+- rom strings (one byte per character, big-endian, with the high bit set on the last byte), in double quotes prefixed by "r": r"fat" (0x6661, 0xf400)

 inside character and string data, the following escapes are supported: